Did you know that internal factors cause about 90% of the power surges that occur within your home?

 Power surges can be caused by more than just old AC units and thunderstorms with lots of lightning.

-In this day and age, people also need to be concerned about things like EMP attacks and how they can impact a home’s electrical system.
+In this day and age, people also need to be concerned about things like EMP attacks and impacting a home’s electrical system.

-You need to know how a potential EMP attack can affect your home and what you can do to protect it from the power surges that often come along with one.
+You need to know how a potential EMP attack can affect your home and how to protect it from the power surges that often come along with one.

 Even though EMP attacks still sound like a far-fetched concept to some people, they could have a big impact on the world in the not-too-distant future.